mathwhiz1212/proxmox-notes/network-configuration.md

 # Advanced Configuration

+## VNets

+* Create VNet.
+* Add network to PfSense.
+* Add Proxmox VNet and Node firewall rules.
+* Add to any VMs you want to use the VNet.

-## Creating a Linux Bond - "Bonding" 2 Physical Interfaces for Redundancy and Load Balancing.
+## Creating a Linux Bond

+"Bonding" 2 or more physical interfaces allows for redundancy and load balancing between interfaces.

+After plugging in the NICs you want to use to your switch(es), follow these instructions:

+Create the bond (example config below).

-First create the bond.
-Use `balance-tlb` if you don't know what link aggregation your switch supports because it will work without any switch configuration.
+Use `balance-tlb` if you don't know what link aggregation config your switch supports because it will work without any switch configuration and faster failover than `balance-alb`.

-`balance-alb` is functionally similar, but slower to fail-over in the event of a NIC failure.

-`enp7s0` (internal) and `enp4s0f1` (PCIe NIC) are the interfaces I want to use for this.
+`enp7s0` (internal) and `enp4s0f1` (PCIe NIC) are the interfaces I am using for this.

 ```
 iface enp7s0 inet manual